cburgee/per_scholas/README.md

-# per_scholas
+# Per Scholas School Work
-A complete collection of academic work completed for the Per Scholas Software Programming Cohort.
+Here is a collection of the work I completed during a 15 week programming cohort with Per Scholas.